bbagher/ChromeEye/README.md

 # Use cases:

 Productivity:
-Literally, train yourself to read faster, since all text is fixated you don't have to move your eyes to read!
+Train and allow yourself to read faster since all text is fixated you don't have to move your eyes to read!

 Aid:
 Make the font size big and read speed slow.